by James Dillehay

-I really hated my job in retail.
-Pondering my options, it occurred to me that I should make my living by my own hands.
-Though I didn’t think I had creative tendencies (that I knew of at the time), a friend offered to teach me the craft of weaving.
+I hated my job in retail.
+Pondering my options, it occurred to me that I might enjoy earning my living by my own hands.
+Though I didn’t think I had creative tendencies, a friend offered to teach me the craft of weaving.
+So I began the learning curve of becoming an artisan.

-Over time, weaving led to writing.
+Over time, selling my work led to writing.
 Writing led to publishing books, including a best-selling book deal.
 Publishing led to teaching.
 Teaching led to speaking.
 Speaking led to coaching.
 Coaching led to opening a gallery.
-Opening a gallery led me to weave again.
-Why?
-Because of all the experiences as a serial entrepreneur, weaving brought me to a feeling of love while I was doing it.
-People picked up on that feeling and I started making a lot more money and was happier than I had ever been in business.
+Opening a gallery led to an Etsy store.
+And more.

 The insights I’ve come to from starting and running many businesses could fill a book.
 Well, in fact, they have filled several books.
 But a blog like this one, lets me explore (another word for ramble on) a bit more about the whys of what I learned as much as the how-tos.

 The how-tos can make and save you money, that’s for sure.
-But connecting your personal why with what you do can not only make you wealthy, it can make the moments spent in your business rich.
+But connecting your personal why with what you do can not only make you wealthy, it can make all the moments in your day rich.

-I hope you’ll find the tidbits in this blog helpful as you explore how to start a business with your big vision and little resources.
+I hope you’ll find this blog helpful as you explore growing your own vision.

 * * *